Torrencem/addcomb-local/README.md

 A compilation of useful functions and tools based on this [additive combinatorics book](https://arxiv.org/pdf/1705.07444.pdf).

-To use: Download a binary for your system from the [releases page](https://github.com/torrencem/addcomb/releases).
+To use this project, download a binary for your system from the [releases page](https://github.com/torrencem/addcomb/releases).
 Use the executable from the command line.
 A helpful place to start is ``./addcomb.exe compute --help``:

     USAGE:
         addcomb compute [FLAGS] --args <VALUES> --function <F_NAME>